Oliphant takes first TCR Australia race win - Speedcafe

 Cox resumed at the very back of the 13-car field which had taken the start, meaning the pass which Buchan soon put on Bargwanna was for third place.

-That essentially settled matters at pointy end of the field, while Bargwanna lost several positions in the closing stages.
+That essentially settled matters at pointy end of the field, while Bargwanna lost several positions in the closing stages due to a power steering-related drama.

 Fourth went to Mineeff, who just staved off Sweeny, with D’Alberto sixth from Soutar, Aaron Cameron (Peugeot), Bargwanna, and Iain McDougall (Audi), while Cox did take the chequered flag in 13th.